How Much Does Title Insurance Cost?

 SHARE

-Title insurance costs about 0.5% of the home price.
-For the national median home value of $361,282,[1] that equals about $1,800.
+Title insurance costs about 0.5% of the home price, plus about $1,000 in ancillary fees.
+For a $400,000 house, that equals $3,000.
 This includes the lender's policy premiums, owner's policy premiums, and title fees.
 However, costs can vary dramatically depending on your location and the home's sale price.

 Title insurance costs can vary, but for a typical home, expect to pay around $2,000 or more.
 This number is a combination of three categories of fees:

-• Title fees (~$1,000): The price of the work the title insurance company did to issue the policy.
+• Ancillary title fees: Typically about $1,000.
+The price of the work the title insurance company did to issue the policy.
 Typical fees include title abstract, deed preparation, and title closing fees.
 Costs can vary dramatically depending on where you live and the title company you choose.

 Show more